Teenage girls are twice as likely to show depressive symptoms linked to social media use than boys, a new study suggests.

 “Young girls use social media to project this better life, this idealised existence.
 It’s more about how you want to be than how you are.
 This results in feelings of unworthiness.

 "The relentless pressure that girls feel to look a certain way, is intensified on social media, so whether girls are comparing themselves to unattainable images of perfection, or feel a pressure to present their best sides online - they are essentially engaging in an activity that places a high currency on looks rather than other less visible qualities such as intellectual curiosity or being valued for the qualities you bring to your relationships.

 "Social media is essentially an outlet for our narcissistic self, and can compound pre-existing feelings of emptiness and low self worth."

 She added: “Another problem is isolation.
 Social media is not a real social interaction.
 It lacks human contact.

 “You need to have a social group who you see in person, rather than over a computer or phone screen.
 Otherwise you can feel very isolated.”

-To speak to a BACP counsellor, visit our Therapist directory.
+To speak to a BACP counsellor who can hep with depression, visit our Therapist directory.

 What is depression?
 What can you do if you're feeling depressed?
 BACP member Jackie Rogers explains how counselling can help.

 Teens more likely to feel depressed – and get less sleep than 10 years ago, research suggests

 The factors behind mental health problems in young people may be changing, say researchers